 Microdermabrasion treatment is a simple and safe way to improve your complexion.
-It corrects skin damage and can help you get the best results from your skin care regimen.
+It corrects skin damage and can help you get the best results from your skincare regimen.
 At the Maryland cosmetic surgery office of Dr. Michael J. Will, trained aestheticians use microdermabrasion and achieve highly satisfying results for our patients.

 Microdermabrasion treatments are safe and effective.
 The technique was first created as an alternative to harsh skin resurfacing techniques such as chemical peels and traditional dermabrasion.
-If you are interested in a skin treatment that has no associated risks and downtime, this treatment may be right for you.
+If you are interested in a skin treatment that has no associated risks or downtime, this treatment may be right for you.

 Microdermabrasion treatments can help improve the tone and texture of your skin.
 We perform microdermabrasion treatments in order to improve sun damage and other superficial skin issues.

 Microdermabrasion can help improve the appearance of: